 - Prioritizing college over retirement planning can foster a child’s sense of entitlement while potentially ruining the chance for a secure financial future for both.

-The 2026 Reality: Gen X is Bearing the Brunt
+The 2026 Reality: Gen X Is Bearing the Brunt

 The Parent PLUS Trap Just Got Tighter

-Better Alternatives to Ruining Your Retirement
+Better Alternatives to Sacrificing Your Retirement